Kadazan people: Culture and society

+Rice cultivation, Kaamatan and Unduk Ngadau
-Kadazan culture is heavily influenced by their traditional occupation of rice farming, which is deeply intertwined with their spiritual beliefs, centring on the paddy spirit of Bambaazon and involving significant rituals performed by female shamans called bobohizan to ensure an abundant harvest and protect the crops.
-This harvest is celebrated through the major festival of Kaamatan, which honours the paddy spirit and gives thanks for abundance.
-The prominence of rice in both cuisine and ritual reflects its profound impact on Kadazan identity, tradition, and social cohesion, which also culminates in various delicacies and alcoholic drinks prepared through differing home-brewed fermentation processes.

-During the harvest festival which takes place annually in May, the most celebrated event is the crowning of the beauty pageant of Unduk Ngadau.
-Young women (sumandaks) of Kadazans, and others from the Dusun, Murut and Rungus descent from different districts compete for this title at the KDCA Compound.
+Kadazan culture is heavily influenced by their traditional occupation of rice farming, which is deeply intertwined with their spirituality, centring on a paddy spirit known as Bambazon and involving significant rituals performed by shamans called bobohizan to ensure an abundant harvest and protect the crops.
+This harvest is celebrated through a major festival known as Kaamatan, which honours the paddy spirit and gives thanks for abundance.
+The prominence of rice in both cuisine and rituals reflects its profound impact on the Kadazan identity, tradition and social cohesion, which also culminates in various delicacies and alcoholic drinks prepared through differing home-brewed fermentation processes.
+During the harvest festival, which takes place annually in May, the most celebrated event is a beauty pageant called Unduk Ngadau.
+Sumandak of Kadazan descent and others of Dusun, Murut and Rungus descent from different districts compete for this title at the Hongkod Koisaan Hall.
 The beauty pageant is held to commemorate the spirit of Huminodun, a mythological character of unparalleled beauty who is said to have given her life in exchange for a bountiful harvest for her people.

+Sininggazanak

-Between the area of Penampang–Putatan–Papar, especially prior to the middle of the 20th century, there were widespread customs among the local Kadazans within the area on the commemoration of a childless person.
-The wooden monument is usually erected on the land of a person who had died without leaving a child to inherit his or her land; among the older sininggazanak are the ones at Tampasak Village and Tanga of Kinarut in Papar District, at Tombovo of Penampang District, and at Kopuian Village and Sodomon of Putatan District.
+Within the area of Penampang–Putatan–Papar, especially prior to the middle of the 20th century, there were widespread customs among the local Kadazan for commemorating a childless person.
+A wooden monument called Sininggazanak was usually erected on the land of a person who died without leaving a child to inherit his or her land; among the older Sininggazanak are the ones in Kg.
+Tampasak and Kg.
+Tanga of Kinarut in Papar District, in Kg.
+Tombovo of Penampang District, and in Kg.
+Kopuian and Kg.
+Sodomon of Putatan District.

+Headhunting

+In the past, some Kadazan men practised headhunting, which was driven by village wars and conflicts.
+There were instances of individuals volunteering as sacrifices for the community.
+It was only after heads turned into skulls that they became oracles for receiving protection.
+This is because the bobohizan believes that skulls have spirits attached to them, and that these spirits are powerful.
+Hence, she performs the magang ritual, which pertains to skull appeasement.
+Oral tradition from the Penampang area recounts a warrior named Monsopiad who is said to have taken 42 heads.
+Unlike rogue headhunters, or pangait, who killed maliciously, Monsopiad was a protector.
+He beheaded 42 plunderers and warriors who attacked his village.
+Later in life, Monsopiad became a pangait, he was subsequently killed.